charlielobster/CUDA_NekRS/README.md

 It does break the Nsight and Ncompute QT frontends, but hopefully this is going to work for NekRS better than the last run using v13.0 drivers.

+9/17 I finally got NekRS building without errors and ran example with output.
+There are some .par file settings missing from the examples.
+It's not clear exactly but it seems I should be able to build on v12.8 on Ubuntu 24.02 for a best-of-both-worlds situation.
+I believe that is the compute version 570.
+Also, Nek5000's copy of NekRS didn't work for me.
+I had to use Jezsw's fork which has more recent changes.

 While I am able to compile NekRS without issue now, I'm unable to run any NekRS samples without fatally crashing.
 The most recent error is a call to OpenMPI (MPI_WaitAll) inside 3rd_party/gslib/ogs/oogs.cpp, so I am trying to recompile ompi with better error handling and will include a section on installing documentation and hopefully better error output for it with Sphinx and Python, and recheck my OMPI build flags.

 NekRS is a large project with many moving parts written for a different computing topology than a traditional laptop or pc.
 This Readme documents the process and progress of installing its required tools for this target OS and topology, a typical gaming pc with an Nividia GPU.
 The tools appear to require build configuration for CUDA support so I am focusing on building them from source when possible.
 I don't know if that is necessary in every case.
 Overall, it seems the best way to get up to speed with any troubleshooting efforts.